 (2) Assuming initial thicknesses for the crust as a whole and the upper and lower crust, we use the present thicknesses to estimate the stretching factors (βw, βu and βl) for the attenuated crust of the Ross Sea basins.
 The results indicate that, in our study area, βl > βw > βu.
 The discrepancies among βw, βu and βl show that the crustal thinning in the Ross Sea region is nonuniform.
 Relatively high values of the stretching factors are obtained in the western Ross Sea; we suggest that these high values are related to the two phases of extension that have occurred in the same place.
 Combined with studies of numerical modelling (Huismans & Beaumont 2011) and lithospheric mechanical strength (Ji et al. 2017), we speculate that the depth-dependent stretching is likely related to the presence of relatively low-viscosity lower crust during the syn-rift period.

-(3) Comparing the depth of the Moho with that of the Curie point indicates that the depth of the Curie point exceeds that of the Moho in the VLB, Central Trough and the Northern Basin, implying that the uppermost mantle is magnetic.
-We argue that this phenomenon derives from situ magnetization, rather than serpentinization.
+(3) Comparing the depth of the Moho with that of the Curie point indicates that the depth of the Curie point exceeds that of the Moho in the VLB and Central Trough, implying that the uppermost mantle is magnetic.
+By combing with high value of βw and reduced seismic velocity in the uppermost mantle, we argue that this phenomenon could results from serpentinization.

 ACKNOWLEDGEMENTS

 This research was supported by the National Science Foundation of China (grant numbers 41576069, 41706215 and 41531069).
-This paper benefited from discussions with Tao Zhang and Zhaocai Wu.
+This paper benefited from discussions with Yangfan Deng, Tao Zhang and Zhaocai Wu.
 We are grateful to the University of British Columbia in Canada for providing us with the software library GRAV3D v5.0 that we used to perform the gravity inversions.
 All of the projected figures in this paper were made using GMT (Wessel & Smith 1998).
+We thank Prof Ritzwoller (the editor), Dr. Siddoway and Dr Welford for their valuable comments and suggestions that greatly improved the manuscript.
+The data used in this study are available from corresponding author upon request.

 REFERENCES